cambiotraining/hpc-intro/03-slurm.md

 ## Submitting a Job with SLURM

 To submit a job to SLURM, you need to include your code in a _shell script_.
-Let's start with a minimal example, found in our workshop data folder "01-slurm_basics".
+Let's start with a minimal example, found in our workshop data folder "slurm".

 Our script is called `simple_job.sh` and contains the following code: